-And then for five dreary days they remained prisoners in the darkness.
-David's lamp did not remain alight "Morgan," shesaid at last, "you area for long, not even long enough for sod fellow, and I like you and am them to explore their surroundings.
+And then for five dreary days they remained prisoners in the darkness. for long, not even long enough for them to explore their surroundings.
 It would be impossible to describe their sufferings, more especially those of Morgan.
-He was frautic at times, and it was all that David could do to prevent him from dashing out his brains against the jagged rocks of asked.
-"I can't," came faintly from Morgan's dying lips.
-"Is there anything on your wind?" is affected by it.
+He was frautic at times, and it was all that David could do to prevent him from dashing out his brains against the jagged rocks of

-At last the time came when Morgan was so faint that he could hardly move.
-David's strength, meanwhile. move. had kept up wonderfully, and he did all he could to cheer Morgan.
-The latter, who used to pray and preach so much, had now not one prayer to offer.
+At last the time came when Morgan was so faint that he could hardly David's strength, meanwhile had kept up wonderfully, and he did all he could to cheer Morgan.
+The latter, who used to pray and preach so much had now not one prayer to offer.

 David could not comprehend this.

-"Why don't you pray, Morgan?" he